Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 So let's make a brief pause and collect what we got:

 	1. We know that to control the backlight we need to send something to a Hid device.
-	2. We already know that the payload we need to send is 6 bytes in size and it's first byte is the value **204**.
+	2. We already know that the payload we need to send is 6 bytes in size and it's first byte is the value 204.
-	3. Following from the function `HidSetFeature_thing` we know that the value of the other 5 bytes of the payload comes from the register `r12` and the value of `r12` comes from the register `rsp`.
+	3. Following from the function "HidSetFeature_thing" we know that the value of the other 5 bytes of the payload comes from the register "r12" and the value of "r12" comes from the register "rsp".
 	4. The fourth arg is our payload.